Richard Webb

 locked-in payment with a fixed rate mortgage, home price appreciation if

-you plan to live there for a few years, and a monthly mortgage payment
+you plan to live there for a few years, and a low monthly mortgage payment

 comparable to rent payments.
 House values in the past decade have risen 88